 The High School for Law Enforcement and Criminal Justice was founded in 1981 by Dr. Judy Morris.
 The institution was originally designed to serve students interested in law enforcement careers and to encourage recruitment of more minorities to the police force.
 Over the past three and a half decades, however, the scope of the school’s mission has expanded.
 It now focuses on law and justice careers more broadly, with electives covering civil and criminal litigation in addition to law enforcement.
-To reflect this wider focus, the HISD Board of Education has voted to change the school’s name to “High School for Law and Justice” as of the 2016-2017 schoolyear.
-The renaming is scheduled to coincide with the opening of the school’s new campus on Scott St., which is being constructed with funds from the 2012 bond initiative.
-The new campus will have its own law library and courtroom.
+To reflect this wider focus, the HISD Board of Education voted to change the school’s name to “High School for Law and Justice” as of the 2016-2017 school year.
+The renaming preceded the 2018 opening of the school’s new campus on Scott St., between Coyle and Pease, which was constructed with funds from the 2012 bond initiative.
+The new campus has its own law library and courtroom.

-In the fall of 2016, HSLECJ will move to a new campus constructed with funds from the 2012 bond initiative.
-The new campus will be located on Scott St. near Interstate 45, just east of downtown.
-The new location will be convenient to the South Central police station, which will facilitate the school’s partnership with the Houston Police Department and allow students easier access to HPD resources.
-The new campus’s 100,000+ square foot main building will include, among other features, a law library and a courtroom.
+For the 2018-2019 school year, HSLJ moved to a new campus constructed with funds from the 2012 bond initiative.
+The new campus is located on Scott St. near Interstate 45, just east of downtown.
+The new location is conveniently located near the South Central police station, which facilitates the school’s partnership with the Houston Police Department and allow students easier access to HPD resources.
+The campus’s 100,000+ square foot main building includes, among other features, a law library and a courtroom.

 Students are not required to take an entrance examination to be eligible for admission.
 While neither interviews nor school visits are required for the admissions process, school tours may be available upon request, and students and families can learn more about the program at one of HISD’s magnet open house events.